 Can pregnant women use a float tank?

 Yes absolutely, your baby is floating why shouldn’t you?
-That said, we would suggest that women wait until mid to late in the second trimester before checking us because those in their first trimester sometimes experience a feeling of nausea while floating.
+That said, we would suggest that women wait until mid to late in the second trimester before checking in with us because those in their first trimester sometimes experience a feeling of nausea while floating.
 We also suggest that you inform your physician or midwife and get their opinion prior to using the floatation tank but many pregnant women have reported that floating is fantastic while pregnant.
-As their bodies get heavier, floating is a great relief from the pull of gravity on the back and legs.
+As the bodyget heavier, floating is a great relief from the pressure of gravity on the back and legs.

 Can I do anything prior to floating to get the most out of the experience?

 Yes, as a matter if fact you can.
 Most people find that if they are physically active prior to the float session they get a great experience.
 Floating also helps the muscles recover faster, so your getting benefits on top of benefits!
 So go ahead and pump that iron before coming in to see us, or if pumping iron isn’t your thing why not walk down to the store for your float.

 It is entirely up to you and whatever makes you comfortable is fine.
 Your room is a private room with its own shower and locked door.
 If you are comfortable by going alfresco, then by all means.
 If you would rather wear a bathing suit then feel free to do so.
 Remember, however, that any clothing may be a distraction in the tank.